mithellfgibson/mithellfgibson.github.io/index.md

 # Balanced

-There is no end, there is no beginning: Perpetual Orientation.
+There is no end, there is no beginning: Perpetual Orientation